 Unfortunately, high prices are something you have to deal with at the Kuching Food Festival, as every dish sold seems to be at RM10 or above.

-Still, the Kuching Food Festival is definitely an event we recommend, especially if you are from out of town and are planning to visit our city.
+Still, the Kuching Food Festival is definitely an event not to be missed, especially if you are from out of town and are planning to visit our city.

 Our tip though?
 Weekday evenings might be the best time to go, as people might be too tired from work to make a trip down.

-The experience of walking down the rows and rows of stalls and sampling tons of delicious food is not to be missed.
+The experience of walking down the rows and rows of stalls and sampling tons of delicious food will make for a great memory.

 So, if you have the chance, you should come and visit our city in August.
-And if you see us at the festival, do say hi!
+And if you see me at the festival, do say hi!